What do I need to give up for a $1,000 iPhone X?

 There's no question that the iPhone X offers more features, a newer design and more cutting-edge technology than less expensive phones.

 Aside from its looks, the display is noticeably better than other iPhones.
-And there are loads of other premium features, including wireless charging, an improved dual-lens camera system, a faster processor, better battery life, and a new facial recognition feature for unlocking the device and Apple Pay.
+And there are loads of other premium features, including wireless charging, an improved dual-lens camera system, a faster processor, better battery life and a new facial recognition feature for unlocking the device and Apple Pay.

-Keep in mind that the iPhone X is not a device for the masses.
+Keep in mind that the iPhone X isn't a device for the masses.
 It's a luxury item.
 And like other luxury models of utilitarian products, like watches or cars, you have to think about how much you're willing to spend for style, comfort and functionality.
 For instance, some people will spend $10,000 or more on a Rolex while others will spend $50 for a Swatch watch.
 They both tell time.

 But of course, owning a luxury product says something about the owner and what he or she values.

 I'm not really sure I can justify the hefty price tag.
 I'm just a bit more practical.
 To give you an idea of my lifestyle, I don't own a Rolex or any expensive piece of jewelry other than my engagement ring.
 I proudly sport a Swatch watch.
 I drive a Honda Odyssey.
-And my personal cell phone at the moment is a year-old Moto G, purchased unlocked on Amazon for $229.
+And my personal cell phone at the moment is a year-old Moto G, purchased unlocked on Amazon for $229 in the US.

 I'll admit that I do get phone envy from time to time, especially when it comes to camera quality.
 But is it enough for me to spend $1,149?
 I'm not sure I can stomach that.